sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # Tagline

 Like board games?
 Remember Dungeons & Dragons?
-Think you can improv?
+Want to try improv?
 Welcome to Deckahedron World!

 # Welcome to Role-Playing

 Deckahedron World is a system for telling a story.
 The authors of the story are you and your friends, sitting around a table.

 This story is improvisational, interactive, and collaborative.